MPCGomes/Millennium-Pricer/README.md

 - **Currency Conversion**: Fetches the latest USD to BRL and EUR to BRL exchange rates for accurate price conversions.
 - **Modular and Scalable Code**: Organized and modular code structure, making it easy to maintain and extend functionality.
 - **Price Comparison on LigaYugioh**: Displays card prices in USD and BRL based on the latest TCGPlayer and Cardmarket data, and converts prices to the user's local currency for better understanding.
+Recent fixes ensure accurate price display and functionality.
-- **Real-time Price Calculation**: Automatically calculates the total price of cards in your deck on MYPCards and provides a comparison between MYPCards prices and TCGPlayer prices.
+- **Real-time Price Calculation on MYPCards**: Automatically calculates the total price of cards in your deck on MYPCards and provides a comparison between MYPCards prices and TCGPlayer prices.
 - **Uses Axios for API Requests**: Efficient and reliable API requests using Axios.

 ## Technologies Used